 Enforcing complex boundary conditions with requirements that go well beyond defining a single displacement from a hydraulic actuator are a current barrier to what kinds of testing is currently possible.
 For instance, when boundary conditions require that one impose a rotation, or a rotation combined with a displacement, this is difficult to achieve in the laboratory and simplifications are often made.
 Also, the use of large actuators may require that compliance in the actuators and/or fixtures be taken into account.
 Thus, kinematic transformations may be needed, adding complexity to the control and measurement tasks.
 Additionally, three-dimensional RTHS testing, for instance in the case of asymmetric structures, should be pursued to ensure that RTHS implementations are performed as realistically as is possible from the perspective of the physical specimen.
-And there may be entirely new interface conditions to enforce in wind and coastal applications, such as distributed loads or displacements, and, depending on the partitioning of the system, new challenges will be encountered in complex wind engineering problems with aeroelastic fluid-structure interactions.
+And there may be entirely new interface conditions to enforce in wind and coastal applications, such as distributed loads or displacements, and, depending on the partitioning of the system, new challenges will be encountered in complex wind engineering problems with aeroelastic fluidstructure interactions.
 In all of these cases, for more complex testing the dynamics of the actuators may be coupled through the physical specimen, and an important task will be in establishing which classes of controllers can be applied more generally to the more complex RTHS scenarios envisioned.

 Computational modeling alternatives should be explored.
+The choice of a computational model is linked to the purpose of the simulation, and thus, to the granularity and accuracy of information that is to be extracted from the results.
+The use of more detailed computational models is typically associated with greater computational time requirements, limiting the rate at which RTHS can be conducted.
 Past hybrid simulations have used finite element method (FEM), as well as convolution integral (CI) and multi-rate methods.
 FEM subdivides a large computational problem (here, the numerical substructure) into smaller, simpler parts, called finite elements.
 The CI method was developed to specifically address the challenges associated with model size and the convergence of high-frequency behavior in the numerical substructure.
 In addition, multi-rate methods have been developed to enable the use of more complex computational models executed at real-time by employing different time-steps in the computational and physical substructures.
 To extend RTHS to new applications, a variety of modeling approaches could be considered such as the discrete element method (DEM).
 DEM is an effective method for collapse simulation where discontinuity and loss of elements occur.
 Such drastic changes in the model during simulation are difficult or not possible in the conventional finite element method.
 DEM is also suited for problems in granular and discontinuous materials, especially in granular flows, soil and rock mechanics.